 - Noise Level: Ensure that there are no noises that could be distracting to you or the client during your session.
 This includes doorbells, noises from outside, TVs, radios, and other conversations.

 - Visual Distractions: Your background in the camera should be free of all clutter.
 We recommend having a neutral colored wall so it does not distract your client.

 - Lighting: Try to maintain a consistent light source throughout your online therapy session.
 Avoid having light sources behind you as this can cause your face to be shadowed.
 Make sure your face is fully lit and in the frame during your session.
 We recommend placing lights around the room or ensuring you have good natural light in your space.
-Try to keep windows and curtains closed if they are behind you, both to ensure you have consistent lighting and also to protect the privacy of your clients.
-Check out this lighting guide for more details.
+Try to keep windows and curtains closed if they are behind you, both to ensure you have consistent lighting and also to protect the privacy of your clients

 - Clothing: Even though you may not be leaving your home, dressing professionally during your telehealth sessions is important.
 Wear clothing that is in contrast with your background, but try to avoid patterns because they can be visually distracting and cause eye strain for your clients.

 - Eye contact: Maintaining eye contact during your online sessions is imperative.
 You want your client to feel as if they have your full attention.
 Avoid doing other work, looking at other screens, or taking notes for long periods of time.
 It can be distracting, and even unnerving, for your clients if they see you constantly looking away.
 Be mindful of your eye contact and explain to your clients why you are looking away when it is necessary.

 Pre- Session PrepAfter preparing your space for your telehealth sessions, it is important to prepare both yourself and your clients for the upcoming appointment.